rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 02/19/2019
+#### Tue 19 Feb 2019 02:55:46 PM EST
+We did it.
+We went from beginning to end on one set of tissues (whole blood).
+I'm going to do this again but for brain tissues and testis, and I'm going to split them up by brain region.

+UPDATE: Okay dbGaP is broken.
+For the time being, I'm going to rerun leafcutter but with a threshold of 0% for the intron excision filter.
+Okay, I'm running `sraNameChangeSort.R` right now but on a ton of different introns.

 ### 02/14/2019
 #### Thu 14 Feb 2019 08:14:27 AM EST
 I forced normal distro for perm pass and that apparently fixed the problem.
 I'm now re-running conditional pass.